MarceloFossRJ/bulls_and_cows/readme.md

 The word to be guessed should not have repeating letters.
 Example, BOOK, TILT, KICK, BASS etc. are not allowed.

 ## Example
-For example, if the Chooser has thought of the word LOVE the replies for some guesses are as follows:
+If the Chooser has thought of the word LOVE the replies for some guesses are as follows:

 | Turn | My guess | Bulls | Cows |
 |:----:|:--------:| :----:|:----:|